-So, you’re on vacation and want to get a running session in…sounds like a great plan, right?
-Well, it is, but if you’re planning on getting those runs in on the beach, there’s a few things you need to know:
+It's summer.
+It's hot as heck.
+But you still want to get a running session in…not hit the beach?
+It's a lot cooler by the water.
+Plus, it's much prettier than your pathway by the bayous.
+So, the beach sounds like a great plan, right?
+Well, it is, but if you’re planning on getting those runs in on the beach, there’s a few things you need to know.

 1. Build Slowly

 Running on the softer surface of the beach puts less impact on your joints, but it can feel a lot harder, so don’t expect to log a typical training session on day one.
 Instead, try walking on the beach for the first few days of vacation before trying out shorter beach runs.
 Work up to the longer runs depending on the length of your getaway.

 2. Wear Shoes

 Unless you’re always a barefoot runner, don’t ditch the sneaks.
 Not only will they protect you from sharp objects like shells, rocks and driftwood, they will also keep your body in a more familiar running pattern, which can help prevent injury.